kjerfire/math5610/manual/conGradient.md

 The above is the solution vector to the sample problem.

-**Implementation/Code:** The following is the code for matDiagSolve:
+**Implementation/Code:** The following is the code for conGradient:

 ```
 from matMult import matMult